cqerl/cqerl/README.md

 ### Compatibility

-As said earlier, this library uses Cassandra's newest native protocol versions (v4, or v3 [optionally](#connecting-to-older-cassandra-instances)), which is said to perform better than the older Thrift-based interface.
+As noted earlier, this library uses Cassandra's newest native protocol versions (v4, or v3 [optionally](#connecting-to-older-cassandra-instances)), which is said to perform better than the older Thrift-based interface.
 It also speaks CQL version 3, and uses new features available in Cassandra 2.X, such as paging, parametrization, query preparation and so on.

 All this means is that this library works with Cassandra 2.1.x (2.2+ or 3+ recommended), configured to enable the native protocol.
 [This documentation page][8] gives details about the how to configure this protocol.
 In the `cassandra.yaml` configuration file of your Cassandra installation, the `start_native_transport` need to be set to true and you need to take note of the value for `native_transport_port`, which is the port used by this library.

+### Token Aware Policy
+This library implementes Token Aware Policy (TAP) for improved query efficincy.
+TAP allows the client to calculate which node(s) hold the data being read/written and use a direct connection to that node when available.
+By contrast, a non-TAP client will talk to any node it happens to be connected to, and rely on that node to in turn contact the node holding the data.

 ### Tests

 CQErl includes a test suite that you can run yourself, especially if you plan to contribute to this project.

 1. Clone this repo on your machine
 2. Edit `test/test.config` and put your own cassandra's configurations